-This year we celebrate 30 years of being a university.
-In 1992, we officially achieved University status.
-Our anniversary marks a moment to stop and reflect on how far we've come, and how much further we aim to go together.
-Join us as we reflect, celebrate and look forward.
+This year we celebrated 30 years of being a university.
+In 1992, we officially achieved university status.
+Our anniversary marked a moment to stop and reflect on how far we've come, and how much further we aim to go together.

-Reminisce with old photos and meet inspiring members of our community with our 30th blog series.
+Reminisce with old photos and music.
+Meet inspiring members of our community.

 Our well-loved Bristol campuses have been a constant backdrop for the many who have studied, lived, and worked here over the years.
 We take a nostalgic look back at how they’ve changed and developed through time.

 From Ashley Village surrounded by fields to Carroll Court by the busy bus stops, join us as we reminisce about the changing face of Frenchay Campus student accommodation.

 Music has the power to bring back memories like they were yesterday.
 With the help of alumni, we put together a Spotify playlist featuring one track per year from 1992 to 2022.
 Enjoy classic tracks from Massive Attack, Gorillaz, The Killers, Justin Timberlake, and Beyoncé to mention just a few.

 Bower Ashton Campus prospectus image, 1997.

 Entrance to B Block, Frenchay Campus circa 2006.

 A lecture on Frenchay Campus, 2000.